cezarysanecki/parking-domain/README.md

 - Client can request any parking spot
     - from class (BRONZE, SILVER, GOLD)
     - for specified size (1, 2, 4 units)
-- Requesting chosen parking spot is available for additional fee
+    - or can request any randomly
 - Request is not valid reservation
 - Request can be made, edited, cancelled until they become valid (become reservations)
-    - this is until 10pm
+    - first part of day - becoming valid at 5am
+    - second part of day - becoming valid at 5pm
 - Requests can be made for
-    - morning (7:00-17:00)
+    - first part of day (5:00-17:00)
-    - evening (18:00-24:00)
+    - second part of day (18:00-24:00)
-    - whole day (7:00-24:00)
+    - whole day (5:00-24:00)

 ### Reservations

 - Reservation can be extended to entire day
-    - if it was morning reservation
+    - if it was first part of day reservation
     - if current spot has no reservation for evening
     - if current reserved parking spot is not available then there will be proposed another one from the same class